Alcohol and Depression: The Link Between Depression and Alcohol Use

-- Dialectical Behavior Therapy (CBT).
+- Dialectical Behavior Therapy (DBT).
 This type of therapy is mainly used to help reduce self-harm and suicidal behavior.

 - Behavioral Activation.
 Behavioral Activation is a therapy that is effective for both AUD and depression.
 It involves developing an understanding of how negative life experiences and behaviors influence your mood and emotions and encourages you to take an active approach to increase your positive life experiences.

 - Mutual support groups.
 Support groups include 12-step groups like Alcoholics Anonymous (AA) and non-12-step groups like SMART Recovery.
 These groups are effective both as treatment and as aftercare for both AUD and depression.
 You’ll benefit from the support of others who know what it’s like to be in your shoes, which can lessen feelings of isolation and help you feel connected.